rishabprasad005/role-courses/D0280/Notes.md

   - **Operator SDK:** An open source toolkit for building, testing, and packaging operators
   - **Custom Resource Definition (CRD):** An extension of the Kubernetes API that defines the syntax of a custom resource
   - **OperatorHub:** A public web service where you can publish operators that are compatible with the OLM
-  - **Operator Catalogue:** A repository for discovering and installing operators
+  - **Operator Catalogue:** A repository for discovering and installing operators (OperatorHub is an operator catalogue, which only contains operators that are compatible with the OLM)
   - **Red Hat Marketplace:** Platform that allows access to certified software packaged as Kubernetes operators that can be deployed in an OpenShift cluster

 ## 1.7.
 Summary:-